NET WORTH: $2.1 billion

 FUNDING AREAS: Education & Research, Bay Area Community

 BACKGROUND: Kavitark "Ram" Shriram grew up in India, where he studied at the University of Madras.
 He started working in tech at Bell-Northern Research and his job eventually brought him to Silicon Valley.
 In 1994, he became a vice president at Netscape before it sold to AOL.
 He later became president of Junglee, a search engine that specialized in e-commerce, before it sold to Amazon.
 Shriram later served as VP of Business Development at Amazon.
-In 2000, he left Amazon to start his own venture capital firm, Sherpalo, which backs companies like StumbleUpon.
+In 2000, he left Amazon to start his own venture capital firm, Sherpalo, which supports companies like StumbleUpon.
 Shriram invested a half-million in Page and Brin and is one of their first major investors.

 Shriram and Vijay are also very involved in education efforts at Stanford, where Shriram is a trustee and from which the couple's daughters graduated.
 They have funded the Shriram Family Professorship in Science Education and the Shriram Family Fellowship in Science Education, both in the Graduate School of Education.
 They also have given to The Stanford Fund for Undergraduate Education and other annual funds.
 They also gave a $57 million donation to Stanford to fund the Shriram Center for Bioengineering & Chemical Engineering.